prajwalzingare/prajwalzingare/README.md

-### Hi there 👋
-👋 Hi, I’m prajwal
+-👋 Hi, I’m prajwal
-👀 I’m interested in ... web-devlopment
+-👀 I’m interested in ... web-devlopment
-🌱 I’m currently learning ... full Stack Developmet course at @udemy 📫 How to reach me ... you can mail me at prajwalzingre@gmail.com 📫 How to connect with me ... you can meet me via my twitter https://twitter.com/PrajwalZingare
+-🌱 I’m currently learning ... full Stack Developmet course at @udemy -📫 How to reach me ... you can mail me at prajwalzingre@gmail.com -📫 How to connect with me ... you can meet me via my twitter https://twitter.com/PrajwalZingare
 <!--
 **prajwalzingare/prajwalzingare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.